opennorth/opennorth.ca/collections/_posts/2019/2019-06-03-what-we-re-up-to-data-literacy-and-public-consultations.md

   - applied research lab
 image: 2019-06-03-data-computer.jpg
 author: Hannah Ker
-description: Reflections on a project with the Privy Council Office
+description: >-
+  Reflections on developing data literacy for civil servants implementing public consultations
 ---
 Data literacy is an increasingly important skill for individuals and organizations across many sectors.
 Before anyone can make decisions based on data (ie. the “data-driven decision making” paradigm that we hear so much about), they first need to be able to open, read, process, analyze, and summarize that data.